ChrstphrHll/npc_gen/students/Remus Manchul.md

 ### Description
 - Half-Elf Rouge from Beleriand
 - 4th year Protection student in Burk
-- short straight brunette hair that's plain, Brown eyes, and Dark Brown skin
+- long wavy red hair that's plain, Brown eyes, and Dark Brown skin
 - Is Reserved and Strict, and has Perseverance as their ideal

 ### Organizations